StateSmith/StateSmith/docs/about.md

 ## TODO
-* jekyll pages should build and use the current ss.cli not the hardcoded package
 * homebrew support
 * apt get support
 * Add download links to sidebar
-* Don't generate pages if tests don't pass
 * Fix OO examples to have classname `Lightbulb` instead of `lightbulb`